-He sat on a wooden bench in the lobby of the Chemolingot Sub-County Hospital, located 165 miles northwest of Nairobi.
+He sat on a wooden bench in the lobby of the Chemolingot Sub-District Hospital, located 165 miles northwest of Nairobi.
 His lanky frame was draped in a red and black shawl, and his short, brown hair was disheveled.

 His mother, who sat beside him, kept crossing and uncrossing her legs.

 Losile had recently tested positive for visceral leishmaniasis, the second-most deadly parasitic disease after malaria.

 Visceral leishmaniasis, which attacks the spleen, liver, and bone marrow, infects an estimated 300,000 people annually and causes 20,000 deaths every year, according to the World Health Organization.
 But many people have never heard of it because it’s a neglected tropical disease suffered primarily by the most impoverished and marginalized populations in the world.

 For most of the developed world, leishmaniasis is a distant threat.
 And treatment in remote places like Baringo County is sparse, if accessible at all.

 But Losile, in a few hours, would slip into a hospital gown and receive the first of seven daily injections of a drug called Ambisome to treat the disease and save his life.

 He might not have received treatment had it not been for Richard Wamai, a global health professor at Northeastern who has been conducting research on leishmaniasis in rural Kenya for the past eight years.

 Wamai has spent the past five years raising money to help build a new wing, guesthouse, and research center at the Chemolingot Sub-Dsitrict Hospital for people suffering from leishmaniasis.